Great Synagogue (Danzig)

-The Great Synagogue (Neue Synagoge, Wielka Synagoga), was a synagogue of the Jewish Community of Danzig in the city of Danzig, Germany (later Free City of Danzig, now Gdańsk, Poland).
+The Great Synagogue (Neue Synagoge, Wielka Synagoga), was a synagogue of the Jewish Community of Danzig in the city of Danzig, in what was then the German Empire, later the Free City of Danzig, and is now Gdańsk, Poland.
 It was built in 1885–1887 on Reitbahnstraße, now Bogusławski Street.
 It was the largest synagogue in the city, and was demolished by the Free City authorities in May 1939.

 Design

 The synagogue was built in the Neo-Renaissance style on the basis of a long rectangle.
 It was one of the most distinctive buildings in Danzig, with its large dome, two towers and a lantern seen at night.
 In the middle of a front row there was a large stained glass window with the Star of David, and all spires were topped with meshed Stars of David.

 The spacious interior was topped with a sail vault, from which enormous chandeliers were hung.
 The main chamber was located underneath the dome.
 The Aron Kodesh ark was on a pedestal behind a parokhet curtain in an apse.
 Above the ark, the tables of the Decalog were supported by two stone lions.
 Behind it were large organs and the choir of 100 members.
 The bimah was behind the pedestal.

 Over 2000 people could participate in the services.
 In the main chamber there were two rows of benches for over 1600 people.
 Along the sidewalls and over the western entrance there were massive arcade galleries for over 300 women, supported by multi-sided pillars.
 The walls were decorated with motifs of plants, geometric symbols and Biblical verses.
 The entire synagogue had electric heating and lighting, relatively uncommon in the late 19th century.